 For a cumulative listing of adverse reactions for trilostane reported to the CVM see:

 This listing includes Adverse Events reported to CVM for products, such as VETORYL Capsules, that contain the active ingredient trilostane.
 Listings by active ingredient may represent more than one brand name.

-To report suspected adverse events and/or obtain a copy of the MSDS or for technical assistance, call Dechra Veterinary Products at (866) 933-2472.
+To report suspected adverse events and/or obtain a copy of the SDS or for technical assistance, call Dechra Veterinary Products at (866) 933-2472.